 In short, she’s in control of today’s path-to-purchase.
 She can deftly perform product comparisons, including price checks, without the aid of an associate.
 She has a wealth of channels to choose from (and she does).
 And thanks to daily deal and promotional aggregators, she knows when and where to hit the “buy” button.

 Competing on the traditional marketing levers of price, product, place and promotion is extraordinarily difficult in this environment.
-As a result, brands well-positioned for success in the coming years have adopted a new strategy; in other words, they compete on the customer experience.
+As a result, brands well-positioned for success in the coming years have adopted a new strategy; in other words, they compete on the retail customer experience.

 Everyday, innovative brands are redefining how they engage with today’s consumer, whether it’s personalizing every path-to-purchase, creating a seamless journey across all channels of engagement or providing faster, more convenient customer service.

 For more information on Salesforce solutions for retail, visit salesforce.com/retail